Thug-Lyfe/database_ass_10/README.md

         conn.commit()
 ```

-The growth rate was found with this method: the worst growth rate can be found by changing the order to asc instead of desc
+The growth rate was found with this method:

+Note: The worst growth rate can be found by changing the order to asc instead of desc

-Note: we exclude id 43,44,42,49 in our case as this is, OECD, OECDE, EU28, EA19 as these are not countries
+Note_2: We exclude locationID 43,44,42,49 in our case as this is, OECD, OECDE, EU28, EA19 as these are not countries

+Note_3: The best growth is China and the lowest is Iceland (low capita sucks)
 ```python
 %%sql select location.location,sum(value) as value_sum,count(value) as value_co, ((max(value) - min(value)) / count(value))  as "Growth rate" from value
 join location on (location.id = locationID)